Kelby Tomlinson: Major leagues

 Tomlinson was called up to the San Francisco Giants on August 3, 2015, to replace the injured Joe Panik.
 Tomlinson also made his debut that day, hitting a single and scoring a run in the 12th inning of a game against the Atlanta Braves.
 He started his first major league game on August 5, driving in three runs in his first two at-bats.
 Tomlinson became the first Giant to hit safely in his first three at-bats since Fred Lewis in 2006.

 On August 27, Tomlinson hit a grand slam off James Russell of the Chicago Cubs for his first major league home run.
 The next day, he got his first walk-off hit: a single against a drawn-in five-man infield in a 5–4 win against the St. Louis Cardinals.
-On October 3 at AT&T Park, in a 3-2 win over the Colorado Rockies, Tomlinson hit an inside-the-park home run off Chris Rusin.
+On October 3 at AT&T Park, in a 3–2 win over the Colorado Rockies, Tomlinson hit an inside-the-park home run off Chris Rusin.
 During his rookie season with the Giants, Tomlinson made 46 starts at second base and played in 54 games.
 He batted .303 while driving in 20 runs.

 Following the 2015 season, in an effort to add to his versatility, he began training as an outfielder in the instructional league.
 Tomlinson made the Giants 25-man roster in 2016 as a backup infielder.
 During the 2016 season, Tomlinson made starts at second base, shortstop, third base and left field for the Giants while playing in 52 games and having a .292 batting average.

 During the 2017 season he appeared in 104 games with 38 starts for the Giants.

 During the 2018 season he appeared in 63 games with 19 starts for the Giants.
-He was outrighted to Triple-A on October 22, 2018.
-He elected free agency on November 2, 2018.
+He was removed from the 40–man roster and outrighted to Triple-A on October 22, 2018.
+Tomlinson elected free agency following the season on November 2, 2018.